Looble/list-adding-endpoint/README.md

 # Adam Cohen Coding Test

 This project uses django and django rest framework to make an API endpoint that returns the sum of a list of numbers.
-Assumptions that have been made throughout this project have been listed in Assumptions.py
+Assumptions that have been made throughout this project have been listed in Assumptions.txt

 ## Installation